William Richard King: Biography

-William R. King was born on December 24, 1938, in Southwestern Pennsylvania to Dewey Clark and Cambria Edith (Jones) King.
+William R. King was born in Southwestern Pennsylvania to Dewey Clark and Cambria Edith (Jones) King.
 He grew up in a small town called Elrama in Southwestern Pennsylvania.
 He described himself as a "township kid" at the time he went to Clairton High School.
 In high school, he was chosen to speak for his class of 450 at the graduation ceremony.
 In a memoir which was written in September 2011, he recalled a story that happened in tenth grade and he thought his life changed at Clairton High School.

 King received his bachelor's degree (with honors) at Pennsylvania State University in 1960.
 In college, he was in the Air Force ROTC and was named "Outstanding Cadet" in his junior year and "Distinguished Military Graduate" on graduation.
 After graduation, he worked as an industrial engineer for Pittsburgh Steel Company.
 Then he enrolled in graduate school and received his master's degree at Case Institute of Technology in 1962, and Ph.D. in Operations Research at Case Institute of Technology in 1964.
 Professor Russell L. Ackoff was his advisor.
 King shaped his professional goals with the help of Professor Russell L. Ackoff and he transferred from a jet pilot to a scholar and consultant.

 After getting his Ph.D., King was appointed Assistant Professor of Operations Research at Case and served from 1964 to 1965, a very unusual thing for a graduate to be so appointed.
 From 1965 to 1967, he served as a First Lieutenant in the US Air Force.
 He was an Assistant Professor of Statistics and Operations Research at the Air Force Institute of Technology.

 In 1967, King became an associate professor at the University of Pittsburgh's graduate school of business.
 In 1968, he was promoted to full professor, the youngest person to be so named in the modern history of the university.
 After arriving at the University of Pittsburgh, King led the redesign of the doctoral program and the creation of a multi-school "MS in Telecommunications" degree, "Techno MBA" and MS-MBA Double Degree programs.
 These programs grew significantly under his leadership.

 King remained at the University of Pittsburgh for 41 years.
 During this time, he had a number of visiting (in-residence) assignments at City University of Hong Kong, University of California-Berkeley, Singapore National University, Auckland University, National Sun Yat-Sen University (Taiwan), Travelers Insurance's Research Department, among others.
 He mentored over 100 Ph.D. graduates.
 In 2008, he retired as "university professor", which is the most distinguished academic rank from the University of Pittsburgh.

 King married his beautiful high school sweetheart, Fay Eileen Bickerton, in 1958.
-They have three children and ten grandchildren.
-As retirees, they are "snowbirds" who reside at their beachfront home in Port Charlotte, Florida, in the winter and at their Pittsburgh home in Fox Chapel Borough in the summer.
+They have one child and ten grandchildren.
+As retirees, they were "snowbirds" who resided at their beachfront home in Port Charlotte, Florida, in the winter and at their Pittsburgh home in Fox Chapel Borough in the summer.

+King died on July 23, 2026, at the age of 87.